dmd-program/dmd-100-sp18/practice/daily-design-journal-report-in.md

 ## Instructions

-1. Respond to the prompt questions in Studio
+1. Respond to the prompt questions in Studio.
-2. Upload all 14 of your  sketches
+2. Upload all 14 of your sketches in JPG format.
-    - Please either use a scanner or take a clear and well lit photograph.
+    - Please either use a scanner or take clear and well lit photographs.
 2. Write your responses to the prompt questions at the end of the two weeks.